Kinokkory/wiwinwlh/tutorial.md

 ```

 In an implementation, the function ``generalize`` converts all type variables
-within the type that into polymorphic type variables yielding a type scheme.
+within the type into polymorphic type variables yielding a type scheme.
 The
 function ``instantiate`` maps a scheme to a type, but with any polymorphic
 variables converted into unbound type variables.